RobotLocomotion/styleguide/README.md

 with Drake and then pull Google's changes:

     git co gh-pages
-    git pull --ff-only
+    git pull --rebase
     git co -b **NEW_BRANCH_NAME**
-    git pull --rebase google gh-pages
+    git pull google gh-pages
     **RESOLVE CONFLICTS**
     git push --set-upstream origin **NEW_BRANCH_NAME**
     **ORDINARY PR PROCESS**

-There is a high likelihood that this rebase will have conflicts.
+There is a high likelihood that this merge will have conflicts.
 These conflicts represent google changes to or near Drake-specific style rules and should be considered carefully rather than accepted or rejected blindly.